 In accordance with the disbursement rules established by the California Student Aid Commission (CSAC), Cal Grant funds must be prorated for students who enroll less than full-time (12 units).
 These proration rules apply to all programs – Cal Grant A, B, and B-Stipend.

 |Unit Enrollment||Eligibility Percentage||Tuition/Fee Amount||Stipend Amount|

 |9 - 11 units||75%||$2,052||$618|

 |1 -5 units||Ineligible||-0-||-0-|

 For more detailed information about CSAC awards, visit the California Student Aid Commission.

 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides a grant to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
-As a result of the Federal Sequestration there has been a 0.89 percent reduction in the Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant award for any disbursements made on or after October 1, 2013.
-Due to the reduction the TEACH Grant award for the 2013-2014 school year has been reduced from $4,000 to $3,964.

 To request a CSUDH TEACH Grant, complete the TEACH Grant Request Form found on our Forms web page.
 If you answer "Yes" to all questions, submit the completed form to the Financial Aid Office.